tdwg/website/content/pages/about/executive/responsibilities/index.md

 # Roles and Responsibilities of Executive Committee Members

 The offices and responsibilities of each office holder are set forth in the [TDWG Constitution](/about/constitution/).
 The relevant text from that document is presented below in italics.
-Other significant responsibilities accepted and performed to the office holder in current practice are elaborted under each role.
+Other significant responsibilities accepted and performed by the office holder in current practice are elaborted under each role.

 ## Chair